Samariya57/Insight_Coding/README.md

 sudo apt-get install libboost-all-dev
 ```

-2. If the first step is successfully completed, run **src.sh** script to compile original .cpp with C++11 by typing:
+2. If the first step is successfully completed, run **src.sh** script to start compile original .cpp with C++11 by typing:
 ```{sh }
 ./run.sh
 ```